vitali-fedulov/imagehash2/README.md

 The second parameter is `epsilon`, which can be safely set to 0.25 for most cases.

-## Example of comparing 2 photos using imagehash
+## Example of comparison for 2 photos

 The demo shows only the hash-based similarity comparison (without making actual hash table).
-But the hash table is implied in full implementation.
+But the hash table, typically a Golang map, is implied in full implementation.

 ```go
 package main